yilanchen6/equiv-nn-svm/README.md

 ```

 ### Robustness verification of NN
 Add your paths to your NN models in the code and separate by the width.
-Specify the with of the models you want to verify.
+Specify the width of the models you want to verify.
 ```
 python -c "import robust_svm; robust_svm.test('nn')"
 ```